cerebral/cerebral/docs/introduction/compute.md

 # Compute
 Normally you use state directly from the state tree, but sometimes you need to compute values.
 Typically filtering lists, grabbing the projects of a user, or other derived state.
+It is a good idea not to put this kind of logic inside your view layer, cause by creating a computed you can reuse the logic anywhere.

 Cerebral allows you to compute state that can be used in multiple contexts.
 Let us look at the signature: